microsoft/CopilotStudioSamples/CustomAnalytics/DataFlowVersion/readme.md

 There are a few places where the pipeline may break - troublshooting can normally isolate the problem using these steps:

+1. The Common Data Model Dataflow option is only available on V2 Power BI workspaces.
+Please upgrade your workspace if you do not see this option.
-1. Ensure that data is being pulled in to your DataFlow correctly.
+2. Ensure that data is being pulled in to your DataFlow correctly.
 Open the DataFlow for editing (select 'edit entities'), and on each of the tables, select refresh to ensure that data is being populated.
-2. Ensure that your Power BI report is connecting to DataFlows.
+3. Ensure that your Power BI report is connecting to DataFlows.
 If an error happens when you first pull in data, select 'Transform data' in the navigation menu to open Power Query
    1. Refresh each table in the 'Raw Data' folder - these correspond to the data in the DataFlow.
    2. If this fails also, test you have permissions to the DataFlow.
 An easy way to do this is to open the 'bot' query at the top of the query list, and select 'Source' at the top of the 'Applied steps' control.
 This lists all the DataFlows you have access to.
-3. If both of the steps above succeed, but you still have errors, please raise an issue in this repo.
+4. If both of the steps above succeed, but you still have errors, please raise an issue in this repo.